Cobham, Surrey

 Cobham (/ˈkɒbəm/) is a large village in the Borough of Elmbridge in Surrey, England, centred 17 mi south-west of London and 10 mi northeast of Guildford on the River Mole.
-It has a commercial/services High Street, a significant number of primary and private schools and the Painshill landscape park.
+It has a commercial/services High Street, a significant number of primary and private schools and Painshill Park, an 18th century landscape garden.

 Toponymy

 Cobham appears in Domesday Book of 1086 as Covenham and in 13th century copies of earlier charters as Coveham.
 It is recorded as Cobbeham and Cobeham in the 15th century and the first use of the modern spelling "Cobham" is from 1570.
 The name is thought to derive from an Anglo-Saxon landowner either as Cofa's hām or Cofa's hamm.
 The second part of the name may have originated from the Old English hām meaning a settlement or enclosure, or from hamm meaning land close to water.

 The area of the village known as Cobham Tilt, is first recorded as la Tilthe in 1328.
 The name is thought to derive from the Old English Tilthe, meaning "cultivated land".